 Google Analytics data task is to illustrate by numerical correspondence the number of site visitors who left the site after visiting only one page.

-These terms are often confused with each other.
-But upon closer examination, it becomes clear that both of them are incredibly important to the site’s success.
+These terms are sometimes confused.
+But upon closer inspection, both are crucial to the site’s success.
 By distinguishing between these concepts, the analyst of the web page has the opportunity to react to the situation and make exactly the needed changes.
 Furthermore, the correct interpretation of the indicators determines the understanding of the problem and accelerates its correction.

 Importance of Bounce Rate